 “THIS is my chosen fast: to loosen all the bonds that bind us unfairly…Share your bread with the hungry, take the homeless into your home…do not turn away from people in need…if you put yourself out for the hungry and relieve the wretched, then shall your light shine in the darkness…The Lord will guide you continually.
 God will refresh you in dry places, renewing your strength.”

 Courageous Conversations: With sponsorship by Howard County synagogues, churches, mosques, and other faith-based organizations, Courageous Conversations brings people of different races, religions and ethnic groups together to talk about difficult topics.
 Discussion groups are led by trained facilitators.
 Participants have an opportunity to speak to be understood and listen to understand, with respect for each other even when we don’t agree.
 All conversations are confidential.
-The upcoming program, in spring 2020, will be the third year for this program.
-There will be opportunities to train as a facilitator to lead discussion groups as well as to join as a participant.
-Facilitator training dates to be determined.
-For more information contact Alan Seidman.
+There are opportunities to train as a facilitator to lead discussion groups as well as to join as a participant.
+For more information contact Nancy Schweiss, c/o Rabbi’s Assistant .
 Learn more about the program at https://www.hococourageousconversations.com/.

 Elizabeth House: This food pantry in Laurel provides no-questions-asked dinners and takeaway lunches 365 days a year.
 (See http://www.fishoflaurel.org/.)
 Beth Shalom helps to serve dinner on the 5th Thursday of the month and has also helped out on Christmas Eve and New Year’s Eve.